dpajin/snmptrapd-influxdb-exporter/README.md

 ```

 ### 5. Run container usind docker-compose
 Using docker-compose is the easiest way to run the container.
 The docker-compose files creates volumes for sharing the local files with the container.
+The sample provided includes an associated influxdB container.
 In this way the container image does not need to be rebuilt every time the configuration is updated?:
 Adding MIBs and changing net-snmp configuration requires a container restart.
 A Change of the script configuration file will be effective immediately.